Iris Murdoch's novels retell the myths of the ages, situating the timeless archetypes in the familiar world around us.

 “Behind the visible world, always just upon the threshold of some possible mode of perception, there was another and more terrible reality,” says Austin Gibson Grey in An Accidental Man.
 He saw there a dark hole of isolation, jealousy, self-hatred and moral “muddle”.

-Sometimes Iris Murdoch’s characters stray from one novel into a minor role in another.
+Sometimes her characters stray from one novel into a minor role in another.
 Frequently they are neighbours on the same streets and their paths would necessarily cross.

 Likewise, our walks in their footsteps loop around and intersect each other, and walkers/readers should mix and match and re-combine them as personal whim dictates.